Sikh art: Miniatures, oil paintings, watercolours, and portraitures

-Miniature painting of Guru Gobind Singh with a Nihang bodyguard.
-Attributed to Ram Chand, Patiala, Punjab, ca.1830-40.
-Toor Collection.

 Sikh miniature painting was derived from the Pahari school of painting.
 Many Sikh paintings tend to depict rajas, nobles and courtiers but there also works showing common folks going about their daily professions or way-of-life.

 Portraiture is believed to have commenced during the guruship period of Guru Hargobind, continuing until the guruship of Guru Gobind Singh.
 As the court of the Sikh gurus grew in importance, so did its attraction to painters.
 A Lahori painter by the name of Allah Bakhsh painted based on themes from the life of Krishna, incorporating mystical motifs, aesthetically pleasing colour selection, and fine craftsmanship.

 Maharaja Ranjit Singh had invited European artists into his realm, perhaps as a means to develop cordial relations with the British.
 These arriving European artists would introduce their foreign techniques and styles to the Indic painting landscape, which led to the local artists becoming influenced by them, with some natives outright adopting European styles of painting.
 Their cheaper methods of producing portraiture work which was uptaken by local Indians would lead to the developing of the later Bazaar School.
 Some European artists would work within the Sikh state and shortly after its annexation into the Company Raj include August Theodore Schoefft, Emily Eden, Baron Hugel, Helen, and William Carpenter.
 Ranjit Singh is said to have disfavoured portraiture due to his physical disfigurement from smallpox and other handicaps.'
 However, despite the reigning monarch having a personal distate to being painted in the form of portraiture, some works of his likeness were still produced.
 These surviving portraits of the Sikh ruler were done by Delhite, Jodhpuri, Pahari, and a few European painters.
 During the rule of the Sikh Empire, particular importance was placed on portraiture.
 Emily Eden recounted that Ranjit Singh responded positively when she gifted him a portrait she made of Queen Victoria.'